fidelix/clutch-scraper/README.md

 # Clutch Scraper
-This project scrapes clutch.co for web development agencies.
+This project is a crawler that scrapes and sanitizes web development agencies from clutch.co.

 # Requirements
 - PDO Extension